Why do you need Boat Insurance?

 Type of Vessel

-A yacht will have a different risk assessment than a dinghy or a jet ski, so insurers will factor in the type of the vessel and any potential repair bills before calculating the premium.!
+A boat will have a different risk assessment than a dinghy or a jet ski, so insurers will factor in the type of the vessel and any potential repair bills before calculating the premium.!

 In general, the actual size of the boat isn’t as important as its value, how easily it could be stolen and the potential for damage.